SovereignCloudStack/docs/standards/certification/digisov-and-cert.md

 As of September 2024, we have not yet formalized the requirements for SCS-open and SCS-sovereign certification.

-The technical compatibility validation correpsonding to the SCS-compatible certification does exist since more than a year.
+The technical compatibility validation corresponding to the SCS-compatible certification does exist since more than a year.
 There are certificates for two layers of the SCS architecture
 stack:
 * The virtualization layer: SCS-compatible IaaS
 * The container layer: SCS-compatible KaaS

 For each of these, technical tests are being run to test service offerings for compliance.
 The standards and the corresponding tests are versioned.
-The SCS-compatible ceritification for a specific layer (currently IaaS or KaaS) and version is called a *certification scope*.
+The SCS-compatible certification for a specific layer (currently IaaS or KaaS) and version is called a *certification scope*.
 Please see [Scopes and Versions](scopes-versions.md) for detailed definitions.